 Luckily, there are plenty of shelf risers that can help create more counter space.
 Adding a couple of shelf-stackers around your kitchen will help you maximize your space and give you more storage options for kitchen appliances, spices, utensils, and more.

 Shelf-stackers are an ideal option for preventing any dead space in your kitchen.
 You can use tall, vertical shelves or tiered corner shelf-stackers to fully optimize your space.
+They are a great space for plants or an apartment her garden as well.

 If you find yourself running out of room to place a cutting board, you can create some extra workspace by taking advantage of every surface in your kitchen, including the sink and the stove.